louisroyer-docker/free5gc/README.md

 > A copy of the source code is available at in repositories [`free5gc/go-upf`](https://github.com/free5gc/go-upf) and [`free5gc/go-gtp5gnl`](https://github.com/free5gc/go-gtp5gnl).

 > [!IMPORTANT]
 > To use this UPF, first install [Free5CG's GTP5G kernel module](https://github.com/free5gc/gtp5g) on your host.
-Until [upstream issue](https://github.com/free5gc/go-upf/issues/53) is fixed, and this repository updated, use version v0.8.10 of the driver.
 Please note that you need to have Linux headers installed on the host to be able to install the module (for example, the package `linux-headers-amd64` on Debian if you are on an amd64 architecture).

 Environment variable used to select templating system:
 ```yaml